oechenique/boundaries/README.md

-# Uploading Geospatial Files with Python Commands: A Step-by-Step Guide
+# Managing Geospatial Data with Python: A Guide to Loading and Manipulating GeoDataFrames

-Different techniques for loading layers, which represent geospatial data, into GeoDataFrames.
-Here some related <a href="https://github.com/oechenique/boundaries/blob/main/Notebook/libraries.md" target="_blank">libraries</a>.
+Explore different techniques for handling geospatial data using Python and GeoPandas.
+Additionally, check out some related [libraries](https://github.com/oechenique/boundaries/blob/main/Notebook/libraries.md).

 ## TABLE OF CONTENTS
 1. [Shapefile](#shapefile)